drug-design/course/docs/chapters/molecular-similarity.md

 ### Properties of Binary Fingerprints

-Due to their binary nature, the distribution of similarity coefficients usually does not tend to be random.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/properties-binary-fingerprints-ab700194'><i class='fa fa-play' aria-hidden='true'></i></button>Due to their binary nature, the distribution of similarity coefficients usually does not tend to be random.
 Simple ratios such as 1/2, 1/3 and 2/3, etc. are much more frequent than other ratios with larger numerators and denominators.
 For small fingerprints it was shown that 1/3 is the most frequent similarity value for an infinitely long bit string which is half occupied, a value that should be kept in mind to have a feeling for similarity values.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer